kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_Release_Body.md

 * **There are various issues with the NWJS app** - we recommend you use the Electron app instead (except on Windowx XP):
   - PDFs in Zimit-based archives are blocked from viewing in the NWJS app.
   - If you download an archive from within the NWJS app (from Configuration), you will be able to pick a download directory, and the download will start, but then there will be no further indication that a download is in progress.
 You will need to check the chosen download directory to see if the download has completed.
   - The NWJS app for Windows 7/8/10/11 will occasionally crash and exit when running in ServiceWorker mode.
-For now, it is recommended to use this app only in JQuery mode until this issue is resolved.
+For now, it is recommended to use this app only in Restricted mode until this issue is resolved.
   - In the NWJS app only, YouTube-based videos in **Zimit archives** do not play with sound (this does not affect other archives such as TED Talks or Khan Academy).
   - Image manipulation (e.g. saving image to disk) does not currently work with the NWJS app.
 * On the **XP build** with some recent ZIMs __there is a CSS error in rendering image-heavy landing pages__, due to the age of the Chromium build included in the runtime package.
 However, you can access all articles by __pressing a space in the search box__.